Vision-CAIR/MiniGPT-4/README.md

 **2. Prepare the pretrained Vicuna weights**

 The current version of MiniGPT-4 is built on the v0 versoin of Vicuna-13B.
-Please refer to their instructions [here](https://huggingface.co/lmsys/vicuna-13b-delta-v0) to obtaining the weights.
+Please refer to our instruction [here](PrepareVicuna.md) to prepare the Vicuna weights.
 The final weights would be in a single folder with the following structure:

 ```